Publications

 CONCLUSIONS: Age, sex, race, BMI, and HR significantly affect the range of SVG and QRST angles in patients with normal ECGs and no known cardiovascular disease, and should be accounted for in future studies.
 An online calculator for prediction of these "normal limits" given demographics is provided at https://bivectors.github.io/gehcalc/.

 Hansford, Harrison J, Aidan G Cashin, Matthew D Jones, Sonja A Swanson, Nazrul Islam, Issa J Dahabreh, Barbra A Dickerman, et al. (2023) 2023.
-“Development of the TrAnsparent ReportinG of Observational Studies Emulating a Target Trial (TARGET) Guideline”.
+“Development of the TrAnsparent ReportinG of Observational Studies Emulating a Target Trial (TARGET) Guideline.”.
 BMJ Open 13 (9): e074626. https://doi.org/10.1136/bmjopen-2023-074626.

 BACKGROUND: Observational studies are increasingly used to inform health decision-making when randomised trials are not feasible, ethical or timely.
 The target trial approach provides a framework to help minimise common biases in observational studies that aim to estimate the causal effect of interventions.
 Incomplete reporting of studies using the target trial framework limits the ability for clinicians, researchers, patients and other decision-makers to appraise, synthesise and interpret findings to inform clinical and public health practice and policy.
 This paper describes the methods that we will use to develop the TrAnsparent ReportinG of observational studies Emulating a Target trial (TARGET) reporting guideline.